CHEST-Lab/fogocruzado/README.md

 Residential_building
 </td>
 <td style="text-align:left;">
-Were the gunfires shot inside houses or in backyards?
+Was the gunfire shot inside houses or in backyards?
 Were they shot from outside the house but hit inside them?
 </td>
 </tr>